• The Warehouse Salon

 That's what happens when you stop stripping your scalp daily.
 It calms down and produces normal amounts of oil instead of panicking and overproducing.

-My Take as a Stylist in Florida
+My Take as a Stylist

 If you give your hair two to three weeks to adjust, you'll start seeing what "healthy balance" actually feels like: lightweight roots, soft mids, and smooth ends that don't frizz or break.